scumatteo/loop-closure-inspector/README.md

 - [X] OpenLoris-Scene dataset
 - [X] TUM RGB-D dataset

-In the future new dataset will be added.
+In the future new datasets will be added.